What is an inheritance tax?

 Inheritance taxes come in three principal forms:

-2. An annual inheritance tax applies to the gifts and bequests a person receives in a given year.
+1. An annual accessions tax applies to the gifts and bequests a person receives in a given year.

 3. An inclusion tax counts gifts and bequests as income and taxes them as such.